Pokémon Go

-Pokémon Go (stylized as Pokémon GO) is a 2016 augmented reality (AR) mobile game initially developed and released by Niantic, in collaboration with Nintendo and The Pokémon Company for iOS and Android devices.
-It uses the GPS on mobile devices to find, catch, train, and fight Pokémon, and it imitates the player's actual location.
-The game is free-to-play; it uses a freemium business model merged with local advertising and supports in-app purchases for extra in-game items and additionally hosts remote and live events.
-The game debuted with around 150 species, with more species being added gradually.
+Pokémon Go (stylized as Pokémon GO) is a 2016 augmented reality (AR) mobile game originally developed and published by Niantic and since 2025 by Scopely Explore, in partnership with Nintendo and the Pokémon Company, for iOS and Android devices.
+The game uses GPS to locate, capture, train, and battle Pokémon.
+It is free-to-play, featuring a freemium model that includes in-app purchases for additional in-game items.
+Pokémon Go launched with approximately 150 Pokémon species, with new species regularly introduced.

-Pokémon Go received conflicting feedback when it was released; critics praised the concept but criticized its technical issues.
-It was one of the most frequently used and profitable mobile apps in 2016, being downloaded over 500 million times globally by the year's end.
-It is recognized for popularizing location-based and AR technology to the extent of promoting physical and social activity.
-However, it has also faced criticism for contributing to accidents and creating public nuisances.
-Various governments have voiced security concerns, and some countries regulate its use.
-By May 2018, the game had over 147 million monthly active users and more than one billion downloads worldwide by early 2019 and had earned more than $6 billion in revenue by 2020.
+Upon its release, Pokémon Go received "mixed" or "average" reviews; critics found the experience enjoyable, but noted several technical issues.
+Despite this, it became one of the most popular and profitable mobile apps of 2016, amassing over 500 million downloads worldwide.
+The game is credited with popularizing location-based and AR technology, encouraging physical activity and social interaction.
+However, it has also faced criticism for causing accidents and public disturbances.
+Some governments raised security concerns and imposed regulations on its use.
+As of May 2018, Pokémon Go had over 147 million monthly active users and had been downloaded more than 1 billion times worldwide by early 2019.
+By 2020, the game had generated over 6 billion dollars in revenue.
 It is considered among the best mobile games of all time.

-In 2025, ownership of the product was assumed by Scopely as part of a $3.5 billion acquisition of Niantic's gaming division.
+In 2025, Scopely acquired the game as part of a 3.5 billion dollar purchase of Niantic's gaming division.

 Gameplay

-Players must navigate the real world to move on the game map and find PokéStops, depicted as the small circular objects or cube icons, depending on their proximity to the player (usually blue for PokéStops that haven't been visited and purple for PokéStops that have).
-Additionally, players can locate gyms, which are represented by the large towers.
+Players must explore the physical world to progress on the game map and discover PokéStops.
+These PokéStops are depicted as small circular objects, with their color changing depending on whether they have been spun (blue for not spun, purple for spun) to obtain items.
+Players can also find gyms, represented by large towers.

-When a player encounters a Treecko in augmented reality mode, a Poké Ball must be "thrown" to capture it by pressing on the ball and flicking it up or curving it towards the Pokémon and then releasing after the motion.
+In augmented reality mode, players must "throw" a Poké Ball to capture a Treecko by pressing on the ball and flicking it up or making a curving motion towards the Pokémon, and then releasing it after the motion.